oliviaburrow/oliviaburrow/README.md

 - 👋 Hi, I’m @oliviaburrow
 - 👀 I’m interested in majoring in computer science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on...
-- 📫 How to reach me email: ocburrow@gmail.com instagram: @liv.burrow
+- 📫 How to reach me email: ocburrow@gmail.com

 <!---
 oliviaburrow/oliviaburrow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.